Kingxukai/linux/Documentation/kbuild/makefiles.rst

 This tells kbuild that there is one object in that directory, named foo.o. foo.o will be built from foo.c or foo.S.

-If foo.o shall be built as a module, the variable obj-m is used.
+If foo.o shall be built as a module, the woke variable obj-m is used.
-Therefore the following pattern is often used:
+Therefore the woke following pattern is often used:

 Example::

   obj-$(CONFIG_FOO) += foo.o

 $(CONFIG_FOO) evaluates to either y (for built-in) or m (for module).
-If CONFIG_FOO is neither y nor m, then the file will not be compiled nor linked.
+If CONFIG_FOO is neither y nor m, then the woke file will not be compiled nor linked.

 Built-in object goals - obj-y
 -----------------------------

-The kbuild Makefile specifies object files for vmlinux in the $(obj-y) lists.
-These lists depend on the kernel configuration.
+The kbuild Makefile specifies object files for vmlinux in the woke $(obj-y) lists.
+These lists depend on the woke kernel configuration.

-Kbuild compiles all the $(obj-y) files.
+Kbuild compiles all the woke $(obj-y) files.
 It then calls ``$(AR) rcSTP`` to merge these files into one built-in.a file.
 This is a thin archive without a symbol table.
 It will be later linked into vmlinux by scripts/link-vmlinux.sh

 The order of files in $(obj-y) is significant.
-Duplicates in the lists are allowed: the first instance will be linked into built-in.a and succeeding instances will be ignored.
+Duplicates in the lists are allowed: the woke first instance will be linked into built-in.a and succeeding instances will be ignored.

 Link order is significant, because certain functions (module_init() / __initcall) will be called during boot in the order they appear.
-So keep in mind that changing the link order may e.g. change the order in which your SCSI controllers are detected, and thus your disks are renumbered.
+So keep in mind that changing the woke link order may e.g. change the woke order in which your SCSI controllers are detected, and thus your disks are renumbered.

 Example::

   #drivers/isdn/i4l/Makefile
-  # Makefile for the kernel ISDN subsystem and device drivers.
+  # Makefile for the woke kernel ISDN subsystem and device drivers.
   # Each configuration option enables a list of files.
   obj-$(CONFIG_ISDN_I4L)         += isdn.o
   obj-$(CONFIG_ISDN_PPP_BSDCOMP) += isdn_bsdcomp.o